- In some cases, a consultant or prospect may require anyone/everyone working on a project to sign a Confidentiality Statement.

 Preparing a Proposal

-Requests for proposals come directly from a prospect or from a regional ally, who is working with the prospect.
+Requests for proposals come directly from a prospect, a regional ally or the Governors Office of Economic Development, who are working with the prospect.
 In all cases, the RFP will be directed to the VP of E.D. or the GKCC President.

-- Review the Request for Proposal (RFP) and determine whether Killeen meets the criteria for building, land, infrastructure, location, etc.
+- The Request for Proposal (RFP) is reviewed and determined whether Killeen meets the criteria for building, land, infrastructure, location, etc.